bitcoin-dot-org/Bitcoin.org/_includes/guide_wallets.md

 * Pre-populate a database with a number of public keys or addresses, and then distribute on request an output script or address using one of the database entries.
+To [avoid key reuse][devguide avoiding key resuse], webservers should keep track of used keys and never run out of public keys.
+This can be made easier by using parent public keys as suggested in the next method.

 * Use a parent public key to create child public keys.
-To [avoid key reuse][devguide avoiding key reuse], a method must be used to ensure the same public key isn't distributed twice.
+To avoid key reuse, a method must be used to ensure the same public key isn't distributed twice.
 This can be a database entry for each key distributed or an incrementing pointer to the current child key index number.